tivie/php-os-detector/README.md

 A small PHP utility library that detects the OS the server is running on.

+## Compatibility

+Although only tested in PHP 7, PHP OS Detector should be compatible with PHP 5.3 or greater

 ## Installation
 You can install it by cloning the git repository or using composer.